penumbra-zone/penumbra/docs/protocol/src/crypto/tct.md

-- __tiered__, allowing the root hash of a block or an epoch to be added at the same cost as an individual commitment, which means the client can skip over blocks or epochs containing nothing of interest to them while computing many orders of magnitude fewer hashes;
+- __tiered__, allowing the root hash of a block or an epoch to be added at the same cost as an individual commitment, which means the client can skip over blocks or epochs containing nothing of interest to them while computing many orders of magnitude fewer hashes; and
-- __sparse__, representing only the information necessary to construct the proofs for the client (or in the case of the node, the minimum information necessary to compute new root hashes, because nodes never need to create proofs themselves), and not information pertaining to note commitments unrelated to a given client;
+- __sparse__, representing only the information necessary to construct the proofs for the client (or in the case of the node, the minimum information necessary to compute new root hashes, because nodes never need to create proofs themselves), and not information pertaining to note commitments unrelated to a given client.
-- __incremental__, so that new note commitments can be added in amortized constant time, regardless of the size of the tree; and
-- __lazy__, computing expensive hash operations only when absolutely necessary, and caching their results as much as possible.

-Of these important attributes, only the first two (_tiered_ and _sparse_) are in scope for this section.
-The abstract tree described here is meant to precisely specify how the tree structure is generated and hashed, but is not meant to describe how the implementation is optimized beyond that.

 ## The Rest Of This Section